cylc/cylc-flow/doc/src/introduction.rst

 prerequisites and outputs but are not aware of the wider suite.
 Inter-cycle dependence is not treated as special, and the task pool can be populated with tasks with many different cycle points.
-The task pool is illustrated in :num:`fig-task-pool`. *Whenever any task changes state due to completion of an output, every task checks to see if its own prerequisites have been satisfied* [4]_.
+The task pool is illustrated in :numref:`fig-task-pool`. *Whenever any task changes state due to completion of an output, every task checks to see if its own prerequisites have been satisfied* [4]_.
 In effect, cylc gets a pool of tasks to self-organize by negotiating